 The more software tools they use, the more qualified specialists they are.
 The tools for 3D rendering are many.
-There are tools for graphic design, drawing, animation, sculpting, modeling, 3D rendering, and so on.
+There are tools for graphic design, drawing, animation, sculpting, modelling, 3D rendering, and so on.
 Pretty much, the entire 3D visualization industry depends on the latest and most innovative technologies.

 You, as a 3D artist, have to be a bit of a techno-geek to fit this description.
 Having vast knowledge of professional architectural software will only increase your chances of getting the job of your dreams.

 This also helps you stay relevant and move with the times in your line of work, which is extremely important for staying competitive in an ever-changing, highly competitive landscape like architecture.

 Some 3D artists mostly use Corona Renderer, V-Ray, Revit, and 3ds Max.
 Each program has its unique compatibility with various plugins, its learning curve, and its toolset.
 The truth is, these features impact your tools, speed, and workflow.
 This is essential, especially if your job includes specific tasks such as creating animation, architectural 3D renders, or 3D modelling.